 It can be easy to think that once you finish addiction treatment, everything will be “fixed.”
 Unfortunately, that is far from the truth.
-Instead, recovery is a lifelong commitment that requires a great deal of time and effort.
-And while there are many aspects to focus on in recovery, gratitude is by far one of the most important.
+Instead, recovery is a lifelong commitment that requires a great deal of time and effort, and well, practicing gratitude in recovery is a critical aspect of the entire process.

 Gratitude is defined as “the quality of being thankful; readiness to show appreciation for and to return kindness.”
 Gratitude is something that people from all walks of life can include in their lives, however, it is vital in recovery.
 When you are practicing gratitude in recovery, you are forging a spiritual connection with yourself.
 That spiritual connection has the power to keep you firmly rooted in your recovery.